DCCA/movie-app-dcca/README.md

 # Movie App

-This is was made using HTML5, CSS3, Javascript, Node.js, Express, SASS.
+This app was made using HTML5, CSS3, Javascript, Node.js, Express and SASS.
-For the movies information i used the OMDB free api.
+For the movies information I used the OMDB free api.
+I have also used Gulp for compilation of the SCSS and JS.

 ## Try Yourself